clhenrick/web_101_lessons/day_03/web_day_03_CSS.md

 ## Best Practices
 - write CSS in an external file and link it to your HTML
 - use the indentation method of writing CSS
-- practice D.R.Y.
-CSS by:
+- practice DRY CSS by:
   - use inheritance
   - limiting the number of id's
   - use classes instead